-My name is Amanda Wrenn.
-I am from Bend, and I am here in opposition to HB 3824, specifically the inclusion of "needle insertion" (Page 3, Line 37) in the physical therapy scope of practice.
-The term refers to dry needling, a technique that uses acupuncture needles to penetrate the skin and stimulate muscle or nerve tissue-functionally equivalent to acupuncture, as defined in Oregon law.
+My name is Krista A Bargsten, LAc.
+I am from Portland, and I am writing in opposition to HB 3824, specifically the inclusion of "needle insertion" (Page 3, Line 37) in the physical therapy scope of practice.
+The term "needle insertion" refers to "dry needling."
+This oddly-named technique, "dry needling," uses acupuncture needles to penetrate the skin and stimulate muscle or nerve tissue.
+This is functionally equivalent to acupuncture as defined by Oregon state law.